As an Amazon Associate, I earn from qualifying purchases

 The best food processor alternatives

 When it comes to food prep, a food processor can be an invaluable tool.
-So what happens if you don’t have any? one on hand?
+So what to use in place of a food processor? one on hand?
 Here are five of the best food processor alternatives to get the job done:

 1. an excellent old-fashioned knife: This is probably the most obvious alternative but also the most labour-intensive.
 If you have the time and patience, chopping everything by hand can be a therapeutic experience.
 Use only a sharp knife and take extra care with your fingers.